APorignaux/CyberJaw/docs/3d_Printed_Case_And_Assembly.md

 > ⚠️ Note: The mounting holes are intentionally slightly narrower than 3mm so the bolts stay firmly in place without wobbling.

+🪚 **Important Fit Tip**
+Before assembling the lid and box:

+- Lightly **sand the inner edges** where the lid and the case meet using **160 grit sandpaper**.
+- This smooths out any irregularities and slightly **chamfers the corners**, making it much easier to open and close the case.
+- Don’t over-sand!
+A small adjustment is enough — too much, and the lid may no longer hold tightly.

 ---

 ### 3. 🔌 Power Supply Wiring